E-commerce

 Is AI prohibited for Google SEO?

-No. Google distinguishes appropriate use from automated spam.
+No. Google distinguishes appropriate use and automated spam.
 See the official post Google Search's guidance about AI-generated content.

 Add real expertise: customer feedback, technical details, honest comparisons, and sources when you cite external facts.
 Follow the page Creating helpful, reliable, people-first content.